...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Maybe, the cloud he’d been living in was finally about to clear.

-He watched the clinician press several floor buttons in succession as if it were a passcode—his finger wrapped in the handkerchief.
-Each of the buttons was smeared with the same mysterious residue.
+He watched the clinician press several floor buttons in succession as if it were a passcode—his finger still wrapped in the handkerchief.
+Each was smeared with the same mysterious residue.

 “Does... the Ichor help with... brain fog?”